Subcutaneous Transmitter (A3049)

 Description

-[02-FEB-24] The Subcutaneous Transmitter (A3049) is an implantable telemetry sensor for mice and rats that provides amplification and filtering for up to two independent biopotentials.
+[19-NOV-24] The Subcutaneous Transmitter (A3049) is an implantable telemetry sensor for mice and rats that provides amplification and filtering for up to two, independent biopotentials.
 When equipped with a small coin cell, it is fits comfortably in a mouse.
 When equipped with a large coin cell, it fits comfortably in a rat.
 The A3049 operates with our Subcutaneous Transmitter system.
 We turn the A3049 on and off with a magnet.

 Figure: Subcutaneous Transmitter A3049J.
 Equipped with 45 mm long, 0.7-mm diameter leads terminated with bare wire coils.
+The A3049 comes in "mouse" and "rat" versions, as well as "AC" and "DC" versions.

 Figure: Subcutaneous Transmitter A3049E.
 This specimin is equipped with 130-mm leads and A-Coil terminations on each lead.